Bayside High School (26Q495)

 A New Visions school combining college-focused academics; work based learning experiences and internships; engaging clubs, teams, and events with personalized support designed to ensure success in college, career and beyond.
 Focus on post-secondary achievement begins at orientation and continues beyond graduation.
 Since 1936, Bayside strives to ensure students are prepared for college and meaningful careers in this school of choice and vibrant community center.
 ACADEMICS - Six CTE programs - Numerous college-accredited courses and numerous opportunities to earn college credit - Comprehensive college preparation - Internships & other Work-Based Learning opportunities - iLearnNYC - Summer Bridge Program required.
 Diversity in Admissions (DIA): Priority to applicants eligible for free or reduced price lunch for 75% of seats

-Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), Diversity in Admissions, Extended Day, Extended Year, Internship Expected, Multi-Session School, Orientation, Program(s) with 3+ GE Applicants Per Seat, Program(s) with 3+ SWD Applicants Per Seat, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Session, Weekend Programs
+Other Features: Career and Technical Education (CTE), College Courses On Site, Diversity in Admissions, Extended Day, Extended Year, Financial Literacy Coursework, Internship Expected, Multi-Session School, Orientation, Paid Internships, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Session, Weekend Programs

 School Features: